chanthamoney/csci3081/project/docs/Iteration2Checklist.md

 -Indicate the file, method, and line numbers associated with your implementation of dynamically calculated wheel velocities.
 If it is in multiple places, indicate where the primary functionality resides (e.g. “BraitenbergVehicle::Update on line 255 implements the dynamic equation using the coefficients that are set in BraitenbergVehicle::DetermineCoefficients”).

-- [ ] The information specified above regarding my implementation of dynamic wheel velocity calculation is as follows:
+- [x ] The information specified above regarding my implementation of dynamic wheel velocity calculation is as follows:

  The approach for dynamically changing the wheel velocity is found in braitenberg_vehicle.cc BraitenbergVehicle::Update on line 122 implements the dynamic equation for wheel velocites.
 There is a Behaviors pointer for